Red silk-cotton tree description

-Bombax ceiba (Red silk-cotton) tree is of moderate to large-size, up to 60 feet (18.29 m) tall.
-Red Silk-Cotton tree is taller in the humid tropics.
+Bombax ceiba tree (Red silk-cotton) tree is of moderate to large size, up to 60 feet (18.29 m) tall.
+The Red Silk-Cotton tree is taller in the humid tropics.
 It often forms buttressed roots.
 The grayish bark; the trunk and branches bear conical spines, especially in young trees.
 Branches grow in irregular whorls, tier above tier.
-Also, the upright crown, is columnar to rounded and dense.
-The bright green shiny leaves are borne on a long stalks.
-The leaves are palmately compound, up to 24 inches (60.96 cm) long, with 3 to 7 leaflets (oblong to lanceolate).
+Also, the upright crown is columnar to rounded and dense.
+The bright green, shiny leaves are borne on long stalks.
+The leaves are palmate compound, up to 24 inches (60.96 cm) long, with 3 to 7 leaflets (oblong to lanceolate).

-In cultivation, it does best on deep, sandy, well-drained soils.
-Bombax ceiba (Red silk-cotton) is tolerant and hardy once established.
+In cultivation, Bombax tree does best on deep, sandy, well-drained soils.
+Bombax ceiba (Red silk-cotton tree) is tolerant and hardy once established.
 Red silk-cotton has no reported serious pest or disease problems.
 Red silk-cotton is a spectacular flowering tree.
-Due to its size its best grown as a specimen tree.
+Due to its size, it grows best as a specimen tree.
 It is also ideal as a shade tree in large gardens and parks.

 🌳More popular and beautiful plants: Floss silk tree